Jared Auerbach is enthusiastic about fishing.

 2. Don’t permit a charge to define your buy.

 “Often, the demand is skewed,” he stated.
-“There’s a demand for matters that people think they want, such things as halibut or Chilean sea bass.”
+“There’s a demand for matters people think they want, such things as halibut or Chilean sea bass.”

-“What I found out is that the biological shelf life is the commonplace denominator,” he defined.
-“If you and I cross fishing on Boston Harbor and we catch striped bass and a mackerel at the same time, that mackerel goes to become worse lots faster than the striped bass, specifically if you mishandle it.”
+“WhaI found out the biological shelf life is the commonplace denominator,” he defined.
+“If you and I cross fishing on Boston Harbor and we catch striped bass and a mackerel simultaneously, that mackerel will become worse lots faster than the striped bass, specifically if you mishandle it.”

 “Just buy what’s plentiful, and neighborhood and cheaper, and the world might be awesome,” Auerbach said.